hack2skill/oneAPI-GenAI-Hackathon-2023/README.md

 #### Augmented Reality Try-On
 Description: Enables customers to virtually try on products using augmented reality technology.
 Usage: Experience the AR Try-On by

+### LLM
+The LLM folder contains the code of the model trasning intel toolkit usage

+### Webiste

+The webiste folder contains all the website code including the DB

 #### Steps to run
 ### Clone the repository to your local machine: